-This is the easiest and tastiest spicy peanut sauce recipe, and in my opinion it’s also the best, because it takes so little effort and can be made in just a few minutes.
+This spicy peanut sauce takes so little effort it can be made in just a few minutes.

 How to make Spicy Peanut Sauce